cmusjtuliuyuan/SequenceTagging/README.md

 The marginal decode is done.

 The maximum labelwise accuracy part is done.

+Split LSTMCRF into two models.
+Add CRF module.

+Add some hand engineer.